zanmato1984/broken-pipeline/README.md

 Build and link:
 - Configure with `-DBROKEN_PIPELINE_BUILD_SCHEDULE=ON`.
 - Link against `broken_pipeline::schedule` (which pulls in Arrow, Folly, and glog).
+- Provide the Arrow CMake target: when building as a subproject, the host must define `Arrow::arrow` before enabling schedule.
+When building broken_pipeline standalone, CMake will `find_package(Arrow CONFIG REQUIRED)` and alias `Arrow::arrow` if only shared/static targets are available.

 ## Build